 Let us look at the best app monetization strategies that are most effective in revenue-generation

-Advertising is the easiest way how apps make money.
+Advertising is the easiest way for apps to make money.
 You collect data and display the third-party ads within your applications.

 This way, you get revenue from the views, clicks and conversions.
 You may use the following ad formats:

+You can monetize apps using rewarded ads.
 This ad form works best for mobile games where you watch a 30-second ad to unlock something special, like doubling your coins/points.
-These rewards provide extended health, or any other exciting feature.
+These rewards provide extended health, or any other exciting features.

 Banners are the most practised strategy of mobile app monetization.
 You must have seen them as the rectangular ads at the top or bottom of the screen.

-Although banners are popular, they need to be extremely focussed and precisely designed to draw attention and recognition.
+Although banners are popular, they need to have focus and precise designs to draw attention and recognition.